-Autumn crept silently through the front fields and up to the old house each September without warning.
-It seemed as though one day it was hot and sunny and green in our yard and the air was warm as we ran up and down chasing the ball and chasing each other.
+Autumn crept silently through the front fields and up to the old house, each September without warning.
+It seemed as though one day it was hot and sunny and green in our yard, and the air was warm, as we ran up and down chasing the ball, and chasing each other.
 Then one day, sometimes the very next day, the morning air was so cool that we had to wear jackets to school, as though Mother Nature had turned off the heat over night.

-After all, it was still hot outside then and our trees were wearing their summer greens.
+After all, it was still hot outside, and our trees were wearing their summer greens.
 Both the days and evenings were much quieter now, so we knew that meant that many of our songbirds had left for the season.
-We could see the branches of the trees in the orchard behind the house were drooping with the weight of the apples as they hung close to the ground.
+We could see the branches of the trees in the orchard behind the house were drooping with the weight of the apples, as they hung close to the ground.

-We were getting used to the long bus ride to school again and rediscovered the fun of bouncing up and down in the back seat and going over the ‘good’ bumps on Bowes’ sideroad.
-It was time once again to pick out a new book or two from the monthly order form from Scholastic book club.
-Mrs. Conboy circulated around the classroom checking off how many hot dogs we wanted for Wednesday’s Hot Dog Day and if we would be ordering a half pint of milk for an extra ten cents to wash it down.
+We were getting used to the long bus ride to school again, and rediscovered the fun of bouncing up and down in the back seat, and going over the ‘good’ bumps on Bowes’ sideroad.
+It was time once again to pick out a new book or two, from the monthly order form from Scholastic book club.
+Mrs. Conboy circulated around the classroom, checking off how many hot dogs we wanted for Wednesday’s Hot Dog Day, and if we would be ordering a half pint of milk for an extra ten cents, to wash it all down.

-Popplewell’s had a pumpkin sitting on their front step when we drove by on our way to Cavanagh’s store and the cattails in the swamp back near the railroad tracks were beginning to turn from their rich summer brown to their autumn white.
-Some of the flowers in our yard were turning brown and drooping and we could hear the echoes of rifles being fired in the distance as hunting season began.
+Popplewell’s had a pumpkin sitting on their front step when we drove by, on our way to Cavanagh’s store, and the cattails in the swamp, back near the railroad tracks, were beginning to turn from their rich summer brown, to their autumn white.
+Some of the flowers in our yard were turning brown, and drooping, and we could hear the echoes of rifles being fired in the distance, as hunting season began.

-Some of my friends were glad that fall had arrived and said that the summer was too hot and they looked forward to the cooler weather.
-They couldn’t wait for Hallowe’en and the first snowfall and skating and hockey and making snow angels.
+Some of my friends were glad that fall had arrived, and said that the summer was too hot, and they looked forward to the cooler weather.
+They couldn’t wait for Hallowe’en, and the first snowfall, and skating, and hockey, and making snow angels.

-Instead, I was sad to see the summer fade and then vanish completely, greens turning to oranges then browns, carefree days of playing in the sun changing to days and nights bundled up in coats and mittens shivering at the end of the lane waiting for the school bus to arrive in the dark, cold early mornings.
+Instead, I was sad to see the summer fade, and then vanish completely, greens turning to oranges, then browns, carefree days of playing in the sun changing to days and nights bundled up in coats and mittens, shivering at the end of the lane, waiting for the school bus to arrive, in the dark, cold early mornings.

-Seeing summer depart was like watching a jolly friend leaving through the front door, packing up its bright colours and its warm sunshine in a big sack and heading up the Third Line without a backwards glance.
-“Wait for me!”, I’d think to myself as I watched it head up the road.
-It would be three long seasons before it returned and my heart would be heavy as I longed for its arrival back to our yard once again.
+Seeing summer depart was like watching a jolly friend leaving through the front door, packing up its bright colours, and its warm sunshine, in a big sack, and heading up the Third Line, without a backwards glance.
+“Wait for me!”, I’d think to myself, as I watched it head up the road.
+It would be three long seasons before it returned, and my heart would be heavy as I longed for its arrival, back to our yard once again.